cosmiccatacorn/cosmiccatacorn/README.md

-- 👋 Hi, I’m @cosmiccatacorn
-- 👀 I’m interested in Python development, data science, ML, robotics and game dev!
-- 🌱 I’m currently learning about ML, Arduino
+# Hello!
+It's @cosmiccatacorn here!

+## About me

+My name is Catalina but you can call me Cata.

+Coding for fun.

+I'm interested in:
+* Python (for ML and Data Science)
+* Java (for OOP, DSA and academic purposes)
+* SQL (for fun)

-- 💞️ I’m looking to collaborate on documentation, coding, desing!
+I'm looking to collaborate on:
+* Documentation
+* Creative Problem Solving

-- 📫 How to reach me: marimeicata@gmail.com.
-Insta: @cosmic_catacorn
+Reach me: marimeicata@gmail.com.
+Instagram: @cosmic_catacorn

 <!---
 cosmiccatacorn/cosmiccatacorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.